OkamiSuarez/OkamiSuarez/README.md

 Actually I'm a Software & Network Engineer student 🧠 in progress who is working hard to do his best and accomplish goals inside the IT world 🌱

-I'm also working 👩‍💻 as a Sales Operations Analyst in COMPUCOM since the second half of 2022
+I'm also working 👩‍💻 as a OEM Orders Analyst in Nutanix since the second half of 2023

 <h2 align="left">Curiousities about me</h2>